Sv443-Network/SvCoreLib/docs.md

 > ### randomizeArray()
-> Randomizes of an array and returns it.
+> Randomizes the order of items of an array and returns it.
 > ```ts
 > scl.randomizeArray(array: any[]): any[]
 > ```